2012 Caymanian electoral system referendum: Background

 The ruling United Democratic Party (UDP) had promised to hold a referendum on the change to the system alongside the general elections in 2013.
 However, a citizens' initiative group sought an earlier vote so that the new system would be in place for the 2013 elections.
 The group began collecting the 3,800 signatures required (25% of registered voters) to force a referendum, but as they were close to passing 3,000 signatures, on 11 April 2012 the UDP chose to hold the referendum on an earlier date.
 On 10 May the Legislative Assembly confirmed the format of the referendum.

 Under article 69 of the constitution, a referendum was only binding if a majority of the 15,161 registered voters vote in favour.
 Voting was held between 07:00 and 18:00, and referendum day was made a public holiday by the government.

 Results

 Aftermath

 Although the Elections Office had said that the government should take a majority vote that failed to pass the quorum as advisory, Premier McKeeva Bush announced after the referendum that he would not do so.
+Eventually the electoral system was changed to single member constituencies for the 2017 election.